fetchai/agents-aea/docs/performance-benchmark.md

 ## Execution options

 * To pass an arguments set just provide it as a comma separated string like `10,0.1`
-* To pass several argument sets just separate them by whitespace `10,0.1 20,0.2`
+* To pass several argument sets just separate them by white space `10,0.1 20,0.2`
 * `--timeout FLOAT` is test execution timeout in seconds.
 If the test takes more time, it will be terminated.
 * `--period FLOAT` is measurement interval in seconds, how often to make CPU and RAM usage measurements.
 * `-N, --num-executions INTEGER` - how many time to run the same argument set to make result more accurate.